VegaDeftwing/OpGuidesHugoSrc/content/Music/Instruments/wind.md

 {{< /quote >}}

 Alright, I guess that's sorta helpful.
-I mean, we've all made a loud sound down a cardboard tube as kid, so it's basically that.
+I mean, we've all made a loud sound down a cardboard tube as a kid, so it's basically that.

 Okay, so what about the difference between woodwind and brass?